HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 ### Headings

 Headings are not only helpful visually, but to screen readers as well.
-They allow screen readers to quickly jump from section to section, and help indicate where one section ends and another begins.
+They allow screen readers to quickly jump from section to section and help indicate where one section ends and another begins.

 In order to avoid confusing screen reader users, make sure you never skip a heading level.
-For example, don’t go straight from an H1 to an H3, and skip the H2.
+For example, don’t go straight from an H1 to an H3, skipping the H2.
 Why is this a big deal?
 Because this is an unexpected change that will cause a screen reader user to think they've missed a piece of content.
 This might cause them to start looking all over for what they may have missed, even if there isn’t anything missing.
 Plus, you’ll help all of your readers by keeping a more consistent design.

 With that being said, here are our results:

 1. 89.36% of pages use headings in some fashion.
 Awesome.
-2. 38.6% of pages do skip heading levels (e.g., an h3 following an h1, with no h2 in between)
+2. 38.6% of pages do skip heading levels.
-3. Strangely, H2s are found on more sites than H1s
+3. Strangely, H2s are found on more sites than H1s.

 <figure>
   <iframe aria-labelledby="fig3-caption" width="600" height="370" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSG3DTnx7j-YT1hnQpQYjDRD-rCSF1dXbgva-iJQZKdCKIt34ojGMDRhx74fF93CpPg7oGW_C68fWGT/pubchart?oid=1123601243&format=interactive"></iframe>